Click a question to display the answer.

 What can my child earn in an Apprenticeship?

-The minimum wage for an apprentice is £3.90 per hour, but many employers pay more than this.
+As of the 1st April 2020, the National Minimum Wage for Apprentices is £4.15 an hour, but many employers pay more than this.
 In fact, some higher Apprenticeships can pay as much as £500 per week.
 However, more than just earning a salary, your child will receive training in the skills employers want, increasing their future earning potential.
 Apprentices receive marked salary increases on completion of their training and the roles often offer great opportunities for progression.

 Isn’t university a better option?